yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-admin/manage-access.md

 ### Admin

-Admin users have full access to all cloud features.
-There must always be at least one Admin account.
+Admin users have full access to all features.
+There must always be at least one Admin user.
 The primary account user (the user who created the YugabyteDB Managed account) is automatically assigned an Admin role.

 ### Developer

-Developer users have access to all cloud features, with the exception of administrative tasks, including the following:
+Developer users have access to all features, with the exception of administrative tasks, including the following:

-- invite users to the cloud.
+- invite users.
 - delete or change the role of other users.
 - create a billing profile.

-To access a cluster database, you need to ask an Admin for the username and password of a database user created on your behalf.
+To access a cluster database, you need to ask an Admin for the username and password of a [database user created on your behalf](../../cloud-secure-clusters/add-users/).

 ## Invite users

-You add users to your cloud by sending them an invitation.
+You add users by sending them an invitation.
 Only an Admin user can invite users.

 To invite a user: